Symptoms of pneumonia

 - wash your hands regularly, to avoid transferring germs to other people or objects

-- Find out more about pneumonia on NHS Choices website
+- Find out more about pneumonia on the NHS website